sjurajpuchky/find-keyword-golden-ratio-kgr-to-optimize-pages-for-search-engines-helps-you-top10-google-php/README.md

 in application is also implemented google-ads API keyword planner, for which you must have MMC account with activated developer token.
 Or export results from keyword planner in ADS to CSV, (keyword;volume) format.
 If you do not have google-ads-api developer token, you can use collabim (https://www.collabim.com/?promoCode=mRfeciXH1V), semrush (https://semrush.sjv.io/zaeLbr) or kwfinder (https://kwfinder.com#a610ee61bfeebf87f1c28d2d6)
 Wonderful is also keyword-researcher (http://babatumise.clevergiz.hop.clickbank.net?cgpage=keyword-researcher) and Answer the public (https://answerthepublic.com/)
+Keyword generator from Ahrefs is also free (https://ahrefs.com/keyword-generator).

 # License
 GPL-2.0-only